mpanunto/PanunTools/docs/README_CreateEventPointNumberingGuide.md

 # Create Event Point Numbering Guide

-Tool that creates a radial numbering guide to assist with numbering various Event Points (Drop Points, Helispots, Sling Sites, etc).
+Tool that creates a radial guide to assist with numbering various Event Points (Drop Points, Helispots, Sling Sites, etc).

 ### How does it work?